Explore and photograph life on the streets of one of the world's most exciting cities

-The first and last meals are included in the cost of the workshop.
-You will be a guest of the workshop for a group opening dinner on Sunday night and at the final dinner Friday night.
-Aside from the two group meals, breakfasts, lunches and dinners are independent although students are encouraged to join each other in local restaurants and cafes.
+One group dinner on Monday evening is included in the cost of the workshop.
+Aside from the group dinner, breakfasts, lunches and dinners are independent although students are encouraged to join each other in local restaurants and cafes.

 Camera Gear and Technology

 Participants will need to bring a digital SLR or rangefinder camera, a laptop computer, and a thumb drive.
-Two camera bodies are recommended, with a minimum of at least one wide-angle lens such as a 17-35mm zoom, 24mm, 28mm, 35mm, or 50mm.
-Students may bring longer lenses as well, but Peter will strongly encourage participants to use a wide-angle lens in order to get close to the subject, which allows a sense of context, environment, and intimacy.
+Two camera bodies are recommended, with a minimum of at least one wide-angle lens such as a 17-35mm zoom, 24mm, 28mm, or 35mm, Peter’s preferred lens.
+Students may bring longer lenses as well, but Peter will strongly encourage participants to use a wide angle lens in order to get close to the subject, which allows a sense of context, environment, and intimacy.
 A wide-angle lens that is relatively fast and has a wide aperture (1.4, 1.8, 2, or 2.8) is encouraged in order to photograph in low light situations.
 It is recommended that participants bring extra memory cards, extra camera batteries, and all necessary battery chargers for their equipment.